 - Follow all directions provided at the Trade orientation meeting and work with your MCWN career planner, as specific criteria and deadlines apply.
 Your career planner will work with you to select the most appropriate benefits or training program for you.

-- If training is recommended, you will receive a new customer worksheet from your career planner to bring to the Trade Program Liaison at MCC, Nancy Bollman.
-Upon receipt of your new customer worksheet, please contact Nancy at (815) 455-8598 to schedule a brief appointment.
+- If training is recommended, you'll receive a new customer worksheet from your career planner to bring to the Trade Program Liaison at MCC.
+Contact email@example.com to schedule an appointment when you've received your worksheet.

-- Nancy will assist you with the MCC application process (if necessary), and provide information about placement tests, transcript requirements, orientations, and financial aid.
-She will also direct you to make an appointment with an MCC academic advisor who will complete an Education Action plan (academic plan).
+- We will assist you with the MCC application process (if necessary), and provide information about placement tests, transcript requirements, orientations, and financial aid.
+We'll direct you to make an appointment with an MCC academic advisor who will complete an Education Action plan (academic plan).

-- Please do NOT register for classes prior to receiving official Trade Program approval for your training program.
+- Do not register for classes prior to receiving official Trade Program approval for your training program.
 Schedule an appointment with your MCWN career planner.
-If the training program is approved, you will then receive a voucher to register for classes, which you will take to MCC’s Registration Office.
-The voucher authorizes payment for your classes.
+If the training program is approved, you'll receive a voucher to register for classes to take to MCC's Registration Office.
+The voucher authorizes payment for your classes